PavelSimon/PY-framework/docs/DEPLOYMENT.md

 This guide covers deploying PY-Framework to production with security best practices, performance optimizations, and Docker containerization support.

-**✅ LATEST UPDATE**: Enhanced with Docker support, database constraint fixes, and performance monitoring.
+**✅ LATEST UPDATE**: Enhanced monitoring system with Prometheus metrics, health checks, and intelligent alerting for production environments.

 ## Pre-Deployment Checklist